-This study evaluates the case for an IMO Emission Control Area in the Mediterranean Sea Area (Med ECA), as defined by the International Hydrographic Organization (2).
+This study evaluates the case for the proposed Med ECA, as defined by the International Hydrographic Organization (2).
 Vessels operating in this region use 19 million metric tons (MMT) fuel annually at an estimated cost in 2016 of \$9.9 Billion.
-Costs to adopt fuels meeting MARPOL VI Global standards in 2020 are estimated to cost approximately \$4 Billion more per year.
-Additional costs to adopt fuels meeting potential Med ECA standards in 2020 are estimated to be \$1.8 Billion per year over compliance costs for the MARPOL VI global.
-When considering the economic adoption of exhaust gas cleaning systems (scrubbers), compliance with Med ECA standards may cost a bit less, estimated to be \$1.2 Billion more than MARPOL VI global compliance costs.
+Costs to adopt fuels meeting MARPOL VI Global standards in 2020 are estimated to amount to approximately \$4 Billion more per year.
+Additional costs to adopt fuels meeting potential SECA standards in 2020 are estimated to be \$1.8 Billion per year over compliance costs for the MARPOL VI global.
+When considering the economic adoption of exhaust gas cleaning systems (scrubbers), compliance costs with SECA standards may be lower, estimated to be \$1.2 Billion more than MARPOL VI global compliance costs.

-The associated benefits of implementing Med ECA standards include but may not be limited to fewer health impacts (mortality and morbidity), reduced deposition/discharge of acidifying combustion products, and improved visibility (less haze) in some locations.
-Geospatial distribution of impacts with no action and the benefits of a Med ECA vary according to the distribution of shipping activity, fate and transport of pollution/discharges, and distribution of exposed populations or vulnerable ecosystems.
+The associated benefits of implementing SECA standards include but may not be limited to reduced health impacts (mortality and morbidity), reduced deposition/discharge of acidifying combustion products, and improved visibility (less haze) in some locations.
+Geospatial distribution of impacts with no action and the benefits of the proposed Med ECA vary according to the distribution of shipping activity, fate and transport of pollution/discharges, and distribution of exposed populations or vulnerable ecosystems.
 Reduced health impacts evaluated here include 1,100 avoided premature deaths annually, 2,300 fewer children impacted by pollution-related asthma annually, reductions in acidifying deposition, and reductions in aerosol optical depth related to haze effects.
-Primary findings are reported briefly with tables and charts that follow in the Executive Summary section.
-Detailed presentation of results are found in the main report.
+Primary findings are reported briefly with tables and charts that follow in this section.
+A detailed presentation of results is found in the main report.

-1.2.1 Meeting MARPOL VI global and Med ECA standards increases fuel/technology costs Fuels compliant with Med ECA standards are expected to be more expensive than fuels compliant with the global MARPOL VI standards, and both of these fuels are more expensive than the dominant current residual fuels used by ships.
+1.2.1 Meeting MARPOL VI global and SECA standards increases fuel/technology costs

+Fuels compliant with SECA standards are expected to be more expensive than fuels compliant with the global MARPOL VI standards, and both fuels are more expensive than the current dominant residual fuels used by ships.
 Table 1 and Figure 2 summarize the estimated compliance costs related to adopting cleaner, compliant marine fuels.
 Also shown are compliance costs estimated to include investment and adoption of scrubber technologies where abating emissions while using higher-sulphur residual oil can offer cost savings over adopting fuels compliant with 0.1% S limits.